Ray Milland: The Lost Weekend, 1945

 The pinnacle of Milland's career and acknowledgment of his serious dramatic abilities came when he starred in The Lost Weekend (1945).
 Milland recalled how after returning from an emcee engagement in Peru, he found a book delivered to his home, with a note from Paramount's head of production Buddy DeSylva that read, "Read it.
 Study it.
 You're going to play it."
 Milland found the book unsettling and felt its subject matter, that of an alcoholic writer, to be challenging and alien to him.
 He was also concerned that it would require 'serious acting', something that he believed he had not undertaken up to that point in his career.
 The film was to be produced by Charles Brackett and directed by Billy Wilder; the pair were also collaborating to write the screenplay.
 Milland had already worked with both men, having starred in the comedy The Major and the Minor (1942), and he was excited by their involvement.

-Milland's first concern with taking on the role of Don Birnam in The Lost Weekend was that he might overact and look amateurish.
+Milland's main concern with taking on the role of Don Birnam in The Lost Weekend was that he might overact and look amateurish.
 After a shambolic attempt to act parts of the script while actually drunk, Milland quickly realized that he needed to understand alcoholism.
 After the cast and crew had arrived on location in New York, Milland was allowed to spend a night in a psychiatric ward of Bellevue Hospital, where the patients were suffering from alcoholism and delirium tremens.
 He found the experience extremely disturbing and left at three in the morning.
 Milland lost eight pounds for the role and spoke with the book's author, Charles R. Jackson, to gain insight into the illness.
 After the external shots in New York were complete, in which hidden cameras were used to capture Milland walking the streets, the crew returned to Hollywood.
 Milland found the set work far more challenging, knowing that the close-ups would give his acting no place to hide.
 Between the strain of acting and the morbidity of the subject, Milland's home life deteriorated and he left for a period of two weeks.
 When the shoot was over, Muriel and he left for a vacation in Canada.
-He later said his role in The Lost Weekend "was the only part [he was] really proud of."
+He later said that his role in The Lost Weekend "was the only part [he was] really proud of."